The first 1,000 days

 - a healthy environment — including in the womb

-Good nutrition in the first 1,000 days
+Why is good nutrition in the first 1,000 days important?

 There is a link between poverty in infancy and adverse health and wellbeing outcomes later in life.
 This may be partly because the stress on parents caused by financial hardship can prevent them from providing the level of care their baby needs.

 If you are experiencing poverty, there are things you can do to help your baby build resilience in the first 1,000 days: